CntChen/webpack-splitting-manifest-plugin/README.md

 };
 ```

-This will generate a `splitting-manifest.json` file in your root output directory with a mapping of all source file names to there aggressive splitting output file, for example:
+This will generate a `splitting-manifest.json` file in your root output directory with a mapping of all source file names to their aggressive splitting output files, for example:
 ```
 {
   "vendors": [